ekimonuur/LoginPage-and-RegisteredUsers/README.md

 New User should be written in the title.
 Above the form field should continue throughout the form field.
 The background color should be *pale gray* and text color is *black*.

 *******
-The content of the form should be as follows.
+The content of the form should be as follows. <br>
 Username    : ___________ <br>
 Display Name: ___________ <br>
 Phone    : ___________ <br>